 It was Nov.
-30, 2018, and the Jordan boys basketball team was playing at Circle.
+30, 2018, and the Jordan boys basketball team was beginning its season at Circle.
 Fans quickly noticed a trend as Jordan’s starters were announced.

 Starting at guard, a freshman, Dawson Murnion.
 At the other guard, a junior, Cole Murnion.
 At center, a junior, Douglas Murnion.
 At forward, a junior, Ed Murnion.
 And at the other forward, a junior, Keenan Murnion.

 “The whole crowd was like, ‘Holy smokes, it’s like a clown car over there,’” Cole recalled.